biolink/biolink-model/docs/index.md

 ### Entities

  * [NamedThing](NamedThing.md) - a databased entity or concept/class
+    * [ActivityAndBehavior](ActivityAndBehavior.md) - Activity or behavior of any independent integral living, organization or mechanical actor in the world
     * [AdministrativeEntity](AdministrativeEntity.md)
        * [Agent](Agent.md) - person, group, organization or project that provides a piece of information (i.e. a knowledge association)
     * [BiologicalEntity](BiologicalEntity.md)